ritikrazz94/odin-recipes/README.md

-This is a project about simple recipe for beverage item known as Punjabi Sweet Lassi.
+# ODIN RECIPE

+Click here to open the site:

+This is an ongoing project for various food item displayed using html,css and js.
+As the curriculum continue the project will see various update along the way.

-#Skills demonstrated:
+## Skills demonstrated:

 *HTML basic knowledge